McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 While the examples are using shortcodes with named parameter it is recommended to use codefences instead.
 This is because more and more other software supports Math codefences (eg. GitHub) and so your markdown becomes more portable.

 You are free to also call this shortcode from your own partials.

+Math is also usable without enclosing it in a shortcode or codefence but [requires configuration](#passthrough-configuration) by you.
+In this case no parameter from the below table are available.

 {{< tabs groupid="shortcode-parameter">}}
 {{% tab title="codefence" %}}